Avalara Service Terms and Conditions

-“Order Document” means a Sales Order, SOW, or other document used to purchase Services from Avalara.
+“Order Document” means a Sales Order, SOW, or other document used to purchase Services or Avalara Professional Services from Avalara.

-“Personal Information” means any personally identifiable information of an individual person that is protected by law and by the confidentiality provisions set forth in Section 9 (Confidential Information).
+“Personal Information” means any information of an individual person that can be used to identify that person and that is protected by law.
+Personal Information is protected by the confidentiality provisions set forth in Section 9 (Confidential Information).

 “Sales Order” means Avalara’s sales order form that describes the Services, Avalara Professional Services, fees, support plans, Expenses and any special terms for using the Services that Customer has ordered.

 “Services” mean the Avalara service offerings to which Customer subscribes, as specified in the applicable Order Document.

 “SOW” means a statement of work executed by the Parties that describes the Avalara Professional Services that Avalara will provide to Customer, and any related obligations that may be more fully described in the SOW.

 “Third Party Applications” means computer software programs and other technology that are provided or made available to Customer by third parties.

 2. THE SERVICES

 a.
 Use of the Services.
 Avalara delivers “software as a service” on a subscription basis.
 Avalara grants Customer a nonexclusive, nontransferable, worldwide right to access and use the Services during the Term, solely for Customer’s internal business operations.
 Avalara reserves all other rights.